hendrik-p/shotgun_scenario_conversion/README.md

 ```
 All scenarios will be download in HTML format to the specified output directory.
 Additionally, a TSV file is created, containing metadata for each scenario (ID, title, URL, author, teaser).
+Sometimes the contest document is incorrectly parsed, due to inconsistent formatting.
+This can lead to mistakes in the metadata.
+It is recommended to inspect the metadata file and fix such issues manually.

 You can also download just a single scenario:
 ```